Fast and Accurate End-to-End Span-based Semantic Role Labeling as Word-based Graph Parsing: Conflict resolution

-We propose to employ constrained decoding to handle conflicts shown in Figure \ref{fig:conflict-example}.
-Concretely, when conflicts occur during recovering arguments for a predicate in the output graph, we re-label all words in the sentence for the predicate.\footnote{We have also tried to perform constrained Viterbi on the edges predicted by the SDGP model, instead of all words in the sentence.
-However, the performance is much inferior.} The output labels are shown in the second row started by ``constrained'', where the two new labels ``\texttt{O/I}'' mean outside/inside an argument respectively.
-The idea of constrained Viterbi is to control the transition matrix to make sure that the resulting label sequence is always consistent.
-For example, as shown in Figure \ref{fig:tran-matrix}, we only allow transitions from ``\texttt{B-$\ast$}'' and ``\texttt{I}'' to ``\texttt{E-$\ast$}'', and disallow transitions from ``\texttt{E-$\ast$}'' and ``\texttt{O}'' to ``\texttt{E-$\ast$}''.
+\paragraph{Constrained Viterbi.} We propose to employ constrained decoding to handle conflicts.
+Concretely, when conflicts occur during recovering arguments for a predicate in the output graph, we re-label all words in the sentence for the predicate.
+However, it is non-trivial to apply constrained Viterbi to our SDGP framework as a post-processing step.

-In fact, constrained Viterbi is a widely used technique in BIO-based SRL models.
-However, it is not trivial to apply constrained Viterbi to our SDGP framework as a post-processing step.
-The main challenge is how to make use of the probabilities computed by our SDGP model.
-We propose to combine the probabilities of the edge classification and label classification modules as follows:
+Here we use the \emph{BES} schema as an example, and the process for other schemata is similar.
+In the first stage, $Q_{ij}^{T}$ means the probability that the edge appears in the final graph; while in the second stage, $\mathrm{p}(\ell|i,j)$ means the probability that the edge should be labeled as $\ell \in \mathcal{L}=\{\mathrm{\texttt{B-*}}, \mathrm{\texttt{E-*}}, \mathrm{\texttt{S-*}}\}$.
+We can see that $\mathcal{L}$ does not include ``\texttt{I}'' and ``\texttt{O}'', meaning that the word is inside an argument or outside any arguments respectively.
+The two labels are indispensable for the sequence labeling procedure.

-where $\mathrm{p''}(\ell|i,j)$ is the probability for the normal label such as ``\texttt{B-A0}''. $\mathrm{p''}(\texttt{O}|i,j)$ and $\mathrm{p''}(\texttt{I}|i,j)$ share the same value because they both mean that the word is neither the beginning nor the ending word of an argument, but ``\texttt{I}'' has an extra indication that there is an unpaired ``\texttt{B-$\ast$}'' in the left side.
+To solve this issue, we add two pseudo labels ``\texttt{O/I}'' into the label set, and redistribute the label probability distribution as follows.

-Finally, it is important to note that constrained Viterbi has little influence on the efficiency of our approach.
-On the one hand, we only perform constrained Viterbi for predicates that obtain conflicting labels for outgoing edges, On the other hand, we re-use the probabilities computed by our SDGP model, and there is no need to encode the sentence and compute BIO label scores in a per-predicate way, as done in BIO-based SRL models.
+where $\mathrm{p'}(\ell|i,j)$ is the probability for the normal label such as ``\texttt{B-A0}''. $\mathrm{p'}(\texttt{O}|i,j)$ and $\mathrm{p'}(\texttt{I}|i,j)$ share the same probability because they both mean that there is no edge pointing to the word, but ``\texttt{I}'' has an extra indication that there is an unpaired ``\texttt{B-$\ast$}'' in the left side.
+Thus, we can solve the conflicts by controlling the transition matrix.